markmandel/recommendation-neo4j/presentation/markdown.md

 {[(5 + -0.5) times 2] + [(3 + 1.5) times 3] } over {2 + 3} = { 9 + 13.5 } over { 5 } = 4.5
 -->
 .center[![Slope One](./images/slope-one.png)]

+???

+To explain this better, I've added an extra dog - Sheba

+1. Get the current Session
+2. Get a Dog (Recommended) that does not have a Page View for this Session
+3. Get all Dogs (Viewed) that have Page Views for this Session
+4. Get the total Page Views for a Viewed Dog
+5. Add the Deviation between the Recommended & the Viewed Dog to the total Page Views in #3
+6. Multiply the result of #5 by the total Sessions that have Page Views for both Dogs
+7. Repeat #4, #5 & #6 for all Viewed Dogs in #3
+8. Sum all the results from #7
+9. For each Viewed Dog, get the total Sessions that have Page Views for both Dogs
+10. Sum all the results from #6
+11. Divide #8 by #10
+12. Repeat #2 through #10 for every other Dog that does not have Page Views for this Session
+13. Sort in #12 in descending order

 ---